 At one point there were 150 ostrich farms.
-One problem is that the big birds are considered a dangerous (rather than domestic) animal so the rules are different and harder to navigate.
-Those who persist sell steaks d’autruche, pavés, stew meat (bourguignon), terrines, eggs, and the skin as leather, often to private customers although you occasionally see it frozen in big supermarkets.
+One problem is that the big bird is considered a dangerous (rather than domesticated) animal, with rules that are different and harder to navigate.

 Image by DickDaniels